dstnbrkr/componentkit/_docs/build-collectionview-using-componentkit.md

 We will assume a simple setup with a `UIViewController` using a `UICollectionView` using a regular `UICollectionViewFlowLayout`.
 ## Setup
 ### Component Provider
-The datasource creates the components corresponding to a model, to do so it needs to know how to transform a certain model into a component tree.
-This transformation should be defined as a class method on a class conforming to `CKComponentProviding` that we will then be passed as the component provider.
+The datasource is responsible for creating a component corresponding to each model.
+This transformation should be defined as a method on a class conforming to `CKComponentProviding` that we will then be passed as the component provider.

 Let's make our UIViewController be the component provider here.